 The Uploader is how you get media on Median.
 It is available to any logged-in user.
 Median accepts five different types of media entry: video, audio, image, document, and link.
-The first four, file-based entries, can be accepted in batches of up to five entries.
-Links can only be accepted one at a time.
-While there is no technical limit to the maximum upload file size, since the quality of your internet connection really determines how much you can upload, there is a generally accepted "reasonable limit" of 4-5GB total per upload.
+The first four are file-based and can be accepted in batches of up to five files at a time.
+Links can only be submitted one at a time.
+While there is no technical limit to the maximum upload file size, since the quality of your internet connection determines how much you can reasonably upload at once, there is a generally accepted limit of 4-5GB total per upload.
 This limit can be four 1GB files or one large 4GB file.

 The Uploader can be done by just uploading content and submitting the form.
 Median employs a number of default settings that are intended to secure your media.
 Alternatively, you can fill out the entire Uploader and select your own settings, then save them as Defaults so every time you use the Uploader, those settings will be used.
 The default Median settings are to set the licensing of the media as "Unknown", restrict the content to the Emerson Community, place it in the Uncategorized category, and set the uploading user as the sole owner of the entry.